We reflect on the weird and wonderful life of Syd Barrett in an attempt to withdraw the 5 of most amazing things he ever did.

-Nonetheless, here are five wonderful things you didn’t know about Syd Barrett.
+A profoundly interesting and tragic figure, here are five wonderful things you (probably) didn’t know about Syd Barrett.

 Syd Barrett once said, “Well, I think of me being a painter eventually.”
-In contrast to his limited yet potent musical output, Barrett was a prolific visual artist who painted for the remainder of his life.
-In fact he finished his last canvas just days before he died.
+In contrast to his limited yet potent musical output, Barrett was a prolific visual artist who painted for the majority of his life.
+In fact, he finished his last canvas just days before he died.

 His brother Ian Barrett said, “He’s been interested in geometric patterns and repeated shapes you might see on tiles or weaving.
-I’ve seen abstracts in oils, naturalistic watercolors and woodblock work.”
+I’ve seen abstracts in oils, naturalistic watercolours, and woodblock work.”

-In a pre-combustible turn of events, Barrett photographed his complete works before burning the canvases.
+In a thankful turn of events, Barrett photographed his complete works before burning the canvases.

-In a pile of manuscripts found after his death there was more than a hundred pages of notes on the chronology of art history, from cave paintings through each century to modernity.
-Like all late projects in his life it was only intended for his enjoyment and was never planned to be published.
+In a pile of manuscripts found after his death, there was more than a hundred pages of notes on the chronology of art history, from cave paintings through each century to modernity.
+Like all late projects in his life, it was only intended for his own enjoyment and was never planned to be published.

 By late 1967, Barrett’s increasingly erratic mental state led to Pink Floyd hiring David Gilmour to fill in on guitar duties.
 Barrett would frequently spend concerts strumming a single chord, slowly detuning his guitar until the strings went slack, or merely staring out of the crowd before he failed to show up at all.